plamut/ggrc-core/doc/pull_request_reviews.md

 alphabetically):

 * `documentation` - a PR contains the updates of project documentation,
+* `in review` - somebody has already started reviewing this PR.
+Mainly used to avoid unneccessary duplicate review work.
+However, if the PR seems more complex, you are nevertheless still encouraged to start reviewing it by yourself as well.
+  The person that added the label must make sure to remove it once done with the reviewing.
 * `migration` - a PR contains a migration script that changes the database schema.
 Such pull requests require additional setup and verification steps,
 * `needs work` - a reviewer has concluded that the PR requires additional work